btw-so/btw/README.md

 ## Getting started

-These instructions will help you get a copy of the project up and running on your local machine.
+These instructions will help you to get a copy of the project up and running on your local machine

 ### Pre-requisites

--   Install latest Docker, Docker-compose in your system
+-   Install the latest version of Docker, Docker-compose on your system
 -   Working postgres instance
 -   SMTP credentials (Ex: from mailgun)